Fabz29/cms-bundle/README.md

 ## TODO
 - Add some tests (with <img>, <video> and more html tags)
-- Enable the installation by composer
 - optimize the assets (css, js) (today the assets are duplicated by the number of manager call by)

 ## License

-The bundle is developped by Lorweb and can be used only by Lorweb.
+The bundle is developped by Fabien Zanetti and can be used only by himself.
-Copyright Lorweb.
+Copyright Fabien Zanetti.
 All Rights reserved